 Our Gate 1 Travel tour of Portugal and Spain on Day 2 repositioned from Lisbon to Seville for the Seville Cordoba Ronda tour.
 The comfort of the bus and the access to wifi made for easy traveling, which made the day extremely pleasant.
 The Meliá Lebreros was home for the next two nights.

 Our Seville Cordoba Ronda Tour started in Seville.
 It happened to be on the date of the April Fair.
 Locals camp at the fair grounds and party late into the night.
 In the morning, the streets were full of horse drawn carriages transporting men in fancy suits and women in brightly colored dresses.
 The cathedral was closed that morning, so we visited the alcoves of the Plaza de España and the palace and gardens of the Royal Alcázar (Moorish Castle).
-By noon, half of the cathedral was opened to the public and we caught a glimpse of the statue of Christopher Columbus.
+By noon, half of the Seville Cathedral was opened to the public and we caught a glimpse of the statue of Christopher Columbus.

 The traditional Spanish dress of Spring Fair made this stop unique, but Seville also has an unusual permanent display.
 The half size statute of a native America on horseback and wearing full head dress was provided by Seville’s sister city of Kansas City.
 Meanwhile Seville constructed a half size copy of the Giralda tower minaret and bell tower.
 Seville came out on the short end in that exchange.